-How to Make the Best Tasting Hummus
+How to Make it Taste the Best

 There are a lot of opinions on how to make the best hummus, but if you ask me, I like to make sure a recipe doesn’t lean too heavily on tahini or lemon juice.
 I like both; I just don’t want either one to overwhelm the whole dip.

-I use raw tahini, which has a mild flavor compared to traditional versions, and I start with 3 tablespoons of lemon juice.
+I use raw or homemade tahini, which has a mild flavor compared to traditional versions, and I start with 3 tablespoons of lemon juice.
 You can always add more as you go, but I think it’s smart to start with less and then adjust to taste, so you don’t wind up with a dip that is too tart.

 The same goes with garlic!
 I start with one medium-large glove, and I like to use a microplane to finely grate it into the food processor.
 That way you won’t get any chunks of garlic in a single bite.